 - Bulgar, sautéed spinach, shredded chicken, sesame seeds, cumin-spiced Greek yogurt

-- Couscous, roasted plantains, black beans, grilled lamb, Greek yogurt, lime juice
+- Brown Rice, roasted plantains, black beans, grilled lamb, Greek yogurt, lime juice

 Join our community of health-enthusiasts!
 Follow us on Facebook or Instagram to join in the conversation.
 And don’t forget to subscribe to our newsletter to get the latest news emailed right to your inbox.